elastic/elastic-package/docs/howto/use_package_storage_v2.md

 ## What is the goal of storage migration from v1 to v2?

+We identified a few issues in v1 design, we couldn't easily overcome or patch:
+1. Automatically release new Docker images of the Package Storage without missing packages due to a race condition between CI jobs.
+2. Docker image size is constantly increasing (as of today, >1GB).
+3. Promotion between stages caused a lot of frustration for customers and most of them didn't follow the recommended promotion path
+   `snapshot -> staging -> production`.
+4.

 ## What should I do to automatically publish packages we own?

 ### Existing packages